-With over 10 years experience of managing relationships with Private Training Providers (PTPs), Eastleigh College has built a consortium that has an excellent reputation and continues to grow year on year.
+With over 10 years experience of managing relationships with Private Training Providers (PTPs), Eastleigh College has built a consortium that has an excellent reputation.

-That reputation has established the College as one of the largest contract holders with the Education and Skills Funding Agency (ESFA) nationally, and has assured our knowledge of Local Enterprise Partner (LEP) management, employer engagement, consulting, delivering new standards and now preparing for the expansion of the Digital Account Service to include non-levy employers from April 2019.
-Currently the Eastleigh College consortium has 21 partners delivering Apprenticeships in a broad variety of industries, with contracts that range in value from £375,000 up to £4million+ per year.
+That reputation has established the College as a large contract holder with the Education and Skills Funding Agency (ESFA) nationally, and more recently, the Greater London Authority (GLA).
+The College has knowledge of Local Enterprise Partner (LEP) management, employer engagement, consulting, delivering new standards and now preparing for the expansion of the Digital Account Service to include non-levy employers from April 2020.

-As a key partner with the ESFA, the College aims for our managed Apprenticeships to focus on building career pathways through experience of work and high quality training.
-The College’s longstanding approach has been to blend training delivery with the support of in-house teams and external ‘expert’ provision; we expect consortium members to share our goals and be willing to work with us to provide highly effective skills development.
+As a key partner with the ESFA, the College aims our focus on building career pathways and opportunities through experience of work and high quality training.

 - Recruiting new employees as apprentices